Xabaril/Acheve.TestHost/README.md

 }
 ```

-## About removin query parameters
+## About removing query parameters

-The package has a *RequestBuilder* extension to remove a query parameter: *RemoveQueryParameter*.
+The package has a _RequestBuilder_ extension to remove a query parameter: _RemoveQueryParameter_.

 ```csharp
 [Fact]